LeviJM/Week11/README.txt

 Create the three in a row win condition  [DONE]
 Make the grid work properly on smaller screens  [DONE] Add a working refresh button  [DONE]
-Make an alert that says the winner (bootstrap alert) Create a tie function (Tie counter Var)
+Make an alert that says the winner [DONE]
-Style the page
+Create a tie function [DONE]